 Commercial installations are complex.
 Traditional headend systems require racks of equipment, hundreds of cables, multiple switches and various third-party components.
 Cobbling these parts together takes days of work and, sometimes, results in inconsistent quality.
 Plus, property owners must go to the expense of providing a climate-controlled room for such systems.

-Enter the DISH smartbox, a ground-breaking new product with the ability to deliver flexibility,
+Now the DISH smartbox, a ground-breaking new product with the ability to deliver flexibility,

-energy efficiency and reliability from a single platform.
+space saving, and energy efficiency and reliability from a single platform.

 The days of complex commercial installation and maintenance are over because Dish smartbox: